SammyIsra/react-eslint-prettier-typescript-config-starter/README.md

 For the benefit of my own sanity.

 Please feel free to point out if something is out of place in the settings.
 I know this is not the best config setup, but it is one that mostly works.
+Also, this is a learning opportunity for me as well.

 Some resources:
 * ESLint in Create-React-App: https://facebook.github.io/create-react-app/docs/setting-up-your-editor#displaying-lint-output-in-the-editor
 * TypeScript in ESLint: https://github.com/typescript-eslint/typescript-eslint#how-do-i-configure-my-project-to-use-typescript-eslint
 * Prettier in ESLint: https://prettier.io/docs/en/integrating-with-linters.html#use-eslint-to-run-prettier

+Some notes:
+* `.prettierrc` is left in to ensure formatting of JSON files as well.
+* Some VSCode settings are set up to override some User rules that allow me to use Prettier globally on my machine.
+* The ESLint output on VScode says `No ESLint configuration (e.g .eslintrc) found for file: c:\Users\Sammy-Surface\Development\Learning\WorkspaceReactTSSetup\workspace-setup\src\App.tsx File will not be validated.
+Alternatively you can disable ESLint by executing the 'Disable ESLint' command.`.
+I think it is because ESLint is running Prettier for `tsx` files, but I am not 100% sure.